discoleo/R/Identifiers.ISNI.md

 - Validation code = sum(position from end \* numeric equivalent of character) (mod p);
 - Note: Simple sum: does not identify character inversions; multiplying each character with its position should be more robust.
 - Note: gcd(consecutive numbers) = 1;
+- Multiplication vector: could be reinitialized for each token with the values {4, 3, 2, 1}; the last token is an exception as it skips the validation character (the last character).
+Token separators could be multiplied by 5.

 **Prime p:**
 - Using a prime is more robust: ensures uniqueness even in the multiplicative version;
 - p > character set used: the mutation of a single character will always generate an invalid validation code!
-- Example: 26 (for A-Z) + 9 (for 0-9) = 35;
+- Example: 26 (for A-Z) + 9 (for 1-9) = 35;
 - p = 41 is a good candidate, which will accommodate other characters as well.
 - The validation code needs therefore 41 characters!

 **Encoding:**
 - Each character is encoded using a numeric value starting at 1;
 - Zero is NOT encoded by any of the characters: this will catch errors due to missing characters.
-- Only blank characters are 0: the ACID code can be extended to the left with more characters, and the old validation codes still remain valid.
+- Only blank characters are 0: the ACID code can be extended to the left with more characters/tokens, and the old validation codes still remain valid.
 - Note: extension to left requires multiplication with position from end of string.
+- Token separators: the special characters could be mapped to the same values as some of the "A-Z" characters; or they could be encoded with values beyond "A-Z"; both options will give more variants of IDs.

+The simple design (2 tokens of letters; last token only 3 coding characters) offers 26^7 = slightly above 8 billion IDs.
+Adding 4 characters as separators increases this to 32 billion IDs.
+Including the digits 1-9 in the character set increases the number to over 257 billion IDs.

-A variant (of this code) could use the first character to encode the region and/or country.
+A design-variant (of this code) could use the first character to encode the region and/or country where the code was registered.

 ## TODO